-On any given day, a player is asked to study, practice, compete, and train with great effort and concentration in order to fulfill his or her potential.
+On a regular basis, athletes are required to study, practice, compete, and train with great effort and concentration to fulfill their potential.
 Rarely do we take time to think about how developing and understanding our character traits influence performances on the court.

 Commitment – Few will argue that being a successful tennis player requires a player to commit to hard work and intense concentration.
 At times the journey towards excellence requires sacrifices and difficult choices.
 A player of high commitment and discipline often “takes the road less traveled” understanding that it will ultimately lead to personal success.

 Discipline – The ability to do something even though we don’t want to is a massively important character trait.
-The big D is surely one of the most important traits in the age of self gratification.
+The big D is undoubtedly one of the most important characteristics in the age of immediate self-gratification.

 Truthfulness – Honest self-evaluation will give you the opportunity to improve your skills and not just fool yourself in believing you are training hard.
 Furthermore, a clear sense of your strengths and weaknesses will allow you to prepare the best game plan possible.
 Honesty is also important in competition.
 The stress of competition and a strong motivation to win often tempts a player to behave without sportsmanship.
 Restraining from such behavior will give you strength and confidence in your skills to succeed in future matches.

-Self Confidence – Deep seated self confidence in one’s ability is critical at crucial times in an athlete’s performance.
-Without this the athlete my come close but never quite breakthrough.
-“Underdogs come close but they never win” is a very true statement as they do not yet have the self belief to break through the pecking order.
+Self-Confidence – Deep seated self-confidence in one’s abilities is crucial at the critical moments in an athletes career.
+Without this, the athlete may come close but never quite breakthrough.
+“Underdogs come close, but they never win” is a very true statement as they do not yet have the self-belief to break through the pecking order.

-Self Reliance – In sports and especially in tennis the ability to dig deep and have the belief in ones own capabilities.
-You are your own coach on the court the ability to make good decisions and rely on your own good decision making capabilities is critical.
+Self-Reliance – In sports and especially in tennis the ability to dig deep and have the belief in one’s capabilities.
+You are your own coach on the court the ability to make good decisions and rely on your own good judgment is critical.

-Self Control – Tennis is the most difficult game in the world – requiring strong physical, mental and emotional skills.
-Without these emotional skills and the tremendous stress tennis places on players, top performance is not achievable.
+Self-Control – Tennis is the most difficult game in the world – requiring strong physical, mental and emotional skills.
+Without the emotional skills to deal with the tremendous amount of stress tennis places on players, top performance is not achievable.

-Courage – The quote – “For the brave nothing is too difficult” is very true for tennis.
-At times players have to take risks and be aggressive and without this trait it cannot happen.
+Courage – The quote – “For the brave nothing is too difficult” is highly relevant for tennis.
+At times players have to take risks and be aggressive and without this trait, it cannot happen.

 How many of these traits do you possess?
 It is important to your success that you work on those traits that you might not display as often as you should.

-The connection between character and performance is often times forgotten.
-In a time of trash-talking the foundation of excellence is sometimes overlooked.
+The connection between character and performance is often forgotten.
+In a time of trash-talking, the foundation of excellence is sometimes overlooked.